 Oldest son Parke Hafner graduated from the University of California at Davis after studying grape-growing and winemaking.
 Then he worked for two years at Napa Valley wineries.
 We began to plan our winery.

 In late 1981, Parke and bride Sarah returned from working a harvest in France’s Burgundy region.
 Winery building began in earnest.
 By September 1982 the winery was ready for our first crush, with Parke as a youthful, but already seasoned winemaker.
 Four rainstorms during the Cabernet harvest that year christened our first vintage and we handled it well.

 With the wine bottled and ready, marketing became our next challenge.
 Younger son Scott liked our idea of selling directly and exclusively to patrons and leading California restaurants.
 That winery-to-patron relationship fit perfectly with our desire to be small scale, personal and offering wine at a good value, carrying our commitment to quality all the way from the vineyard to our patrons’ doors.

 Following two harvests at a Napa Valley winery, Scott then worked for two years at The Sharper Image headquarters in San Francisco.
 He returned to Alexander Valley to create our marketing strategy with personal service as its guiding goal.
-That was 30 years ago and our program has proved to be personal, dependable and successful.
+That was over 30 years ago and our program has proved to be personal, dependable and successful.

-For 50 years, our family has worked together to create this family vineyard and winery.
+For over 50 years, our family has worked together to create this family vineyard and winery.
 Those early days included our two daughters, Julie and Betsy, now living on the East Coast.
 Parke and Sarah’s daughter Kate has joined the winery staff to make Hafner Vineyard a three generation enterprise.